PSaiSurya/PyCowinTelegram/README.md

 # PyCowinTelegram
-Queries Cowin public API and notifies in your Telegram Channel or Group, if new slots open
+Queries Cowin public API and notifies in your Telegram Channel or Group, if new slots open in your district.

-Made with Python
+Made with Python.

-Get started with your District ID from Cowin Portal and Chat ID of your Telegram Channel/Group
+Get started with your District ID from Cowin Portal and Chat ID of your Telegram Channel/Group.

+Requires <b> Python 3.9+ </b>

-Tested Working on <b> Python 3.9+ (Windows 10) </b>
+Tested working on <b> Windows 10 </b>

+# Installation Procedure

-# Creating a Virtual Environment (Optional, Can be Skipped)
+## Creating a Virtual Environment (Optional, Can be Skipped)

 * Install [Anaconda](https://www.anaconda.com/products/individual)
 * Use Anaconda to create a virtual environment and Activate it